-I have discovered while teaching my own five children how to read that memorizing words before learning how to sound them out is a HUGE (and often overlooked) part of learning how to read.
+While teaching my own five children how to read, I have discovered that memorizing words before learning how to sound them out is a HUGE (and often overlooked) part of learning how to read.

-When children memorize words, it shows them that letters come together to form words and that these words have meaning.
+When children memorize words, they learn that letters come together to form words and that these words have meaning.

 How I Discovered the Importance of Memorizing Words

-When my daughter Ruby (my first of five) was 6 months old, I started showing her the Your Baby Can Read videos (now called Your Baby Can Learn…people got mad about the claims that babies could read and so they had to rebrand themselves).
+When my daughter Ruby (my first of five) was 6 months old, I started showing her the Your Baby Can Read videos (They are now called Your Baby Can Learn because people got mad about the claims that babies could read and so they had to rebrand themselves).
 They were simple, engaging, and effective.
 While watching the videos together, she was always engaged, but she never vocalized anything until after about 10 months.
 (This is the silent period of language acquisition where children are little sponges taking everything in, but not yet speaking.)

 Then at about 12-14 months old, she expressed an explosion of language!
 She started out by saying the beginning sounds of the words and eventually words by the dozen.
 By the time she was 15 months old, I would write down words from the video and she would read them!
 Then I started adding more words pertaining to things she liked: cat, walk, moon, mom, dad, Ruby, etc. and after repeated exposure, she would read those too.